Exclusive: Mass production at Samsung’s Taylor plant slated to begin in 2027

 A third source told the Korea JoongAng Daily that a clearer production road map could emerge by June.

 “Based on public information, the facility itself is not particularly large — roughly half the size of one of Samsung’s Pyeongtaek lines — and it is dedicated entirely to foundry production,” the source said.
-“Regardless of the pace of ramp-up, production is expected to begin this year.
-Major equipment installations are anticipated around March or April.”
+“Regardless of the pace of ramp-up, major equipment installations are anticipated around March or April.”

 Updated, March 3, 2026: Added a quote from Samsung Electronics.